HHS/OPRE-OPS/README.md

 ### Dependency management with pipenv

-We use pipenv locally, not in Docker.
-To verify pipenv is installed and working, run:
+To verify pipenv is installed and working locally, run:
 ```
 pipenv graph
 ```